Get Better Results Without Working More

 In 1896 Vilfredo Pareto noticed that about 20% of the peas in his garden produced 80% of the peas.
 Then he looked at land ownership in his country, Italy, and discovered that 80 percent of the land was owned by 20 percent of the people.
 His discovery came to be known as the Pareto Principle or the 80/20 rule.

 When you apply the 80/20 rule in your business, you’ll find that your business grows faster.
-Take an inventory of your business activities, tasks, and products to determine which ones contribute significantly to your growth.
+Take an inventory of your ongoing activities, tasks, and services to determine which ones contribute significantly to your accounting firm’s growth.

 The First Step To Grow Your Business Faster

-For entrepreneurs, the first step in applying the Law of the Vital Few (Pareto Principle) is to uncover the critical 20 percent in various aspects of your business.
+For accounting professionals, the first step for applying the Law of the Vital Few (Pareto Principle) is to uncover the critical 20 percent in various aspects of your firm.

-- Identify the top 20% who are your best clients or customers.
+- Identify the top 20% who are your best clients.

-- Determine the best 20% of activities that grow your bottom line.
+- Determine the best 20% of services and activities which grow your bottom line.

-- Notice which 20% of your team members who are the highest contributors in your business.
+- Assess which 20% of your team members are the highest contributors in your firm.

-After you’ve identified the power sources of your business, then examine the other 80 percent.
+After you’ve identified the power sources within your firm, then examine the other 80 percent.
 Take a good hard look.
 Get rid of the biggest time wasters.
-The dead weight creates drag, this slows down growth.
+The dead weight creates drag, which slows down growth.

-You’ll want to evaluate the other elements of your business as well.
+You’ll want to evaluate the other elements of your accounting firm as well.

-Look for activities, tasks, and products that are ineffective.
+Look for ineffective activities, tasks, and services.
 A rule of thumb is if they are not bringing in as much as you are spending on them, then let them go.
-Determine which products do not generate enough profit.
+By doing this, you determine which services fail to generate enough profit.